mxfixes/hyperland-like-config-for-macos/README.md

 ## Requirements

-- macOS on Apple Silicon (M1/M2/M3)
+- macOS on Apple Silicon (M1/M2/M3 etc ect)
 - [Homebrew](https://brew.sh) installed

 ## Install

-run the install.sh file it will install or download and run the dmg
+run the install.sh file it will install or download and run the dmg UPDATE new file to download called dotfile installer which is just a gui menu one so it is recamended for most oeople but it is still v1 like the others
 The script will:
 1. Install Homebrew if missing
 2. Tap `koekeishiya/formulae` (yabai, skhd) and `FelixKratz/formulae` (sketchybar)